What is Trial like for Medical Malpractice Cases?

 Issues to consider during trial

 Opposing lawyers will ask questions in strange ways to try and trick you or your witnesses into saying something that may damage your case and will present evidence regarding your life and decisions that may not be related to the case but is used to test credibility.
 It may be a painful process for you and your family, with lots of public scrutinies, long days in court, and stressful discussions and planning sessions with the lawyers.
-It can take a toll on your family life, your job, your self-esteem.
+It can take a toll on your family members, your job, your self-esteem.
 Make sure that you are ready for that and have support structures in place.
+The legal process can be a tough thing to witness and go through, so make sure you are mentally prepared.

 Going to jury trial can be extremely stressful, get the right support, and make sure you are doing this for the right reasons.
 If you need assistance with a medical malpractice case in Michigan, call Eileen Kroll, a Registered Nurse and Personal Injury trial attorney, at Cochran, Kroll & Associates, P.C. at 1-866-MICH-LAW (1-866-642-4529) for a no obligation case evaluation.
 Our law firm will fight for your rights on your behalf so you can focus on your recovery.